 Ashwagandha is generally considered safe for most people.
 However, it may cause drowsiness during the day if taken in high doses.
 Individuals with thyroid disorders or autoimmune conditions should consult a healthcare provider before using ashwagandha.

-For those seeking a melatonin-free approach to better sleep, Magnesium Glycinate, L-Theanine, 5-HTP, and Ashwagandha offer science-backed solutions that promote relaxation, reduce stress, and support the body’s natural sleep cycle.
-Each of these supplements works through a different mechanism, making it possible to tailor supplementation to individual sleep challenges.
+For those seeking a melatonin-free approach to better sleep, the supplements highlighted in this article offer science-backed solutions that promote relaxation, reduce stress, and support the body’s natural sleep cycle.
+Each of these supplements works through a different mechanism, allowing for tailored supplementation to address individual sleep challenges.

-By combining these supplements with healthy sleep habits, you can create a well-rounded, natural approach to achieving deeper and more restorative sleep—without the need for melatonin.
+By combining these supplements with healthy sleep habits, you can create a well-rounded, natural approach to achieving deeper and more restorative sleep without relying on melatonin supplements.